alphagov/forms/research/2023-01-31_Usability_testing_with_private_beta_partner_form_creator.md

 ## 2023-01-31 / Sprint 21

 ## Aims
-Test the usability of the form creator for creating a draft version of a partner department's form
+Test the usability of the form builder for creating a draft version of a partner department's form

 ## Users
 - Civil Servants